basdxz/LeafCulling/docs/TECHNICAL.md

 public boolean shouldSideBeRendered(IBlockAccess blockAccess, int otherXPos, int otherYPos, int otherZPos, int side);
 ```

-The method arguments are rather misleading in the provided Forge documentation, as such I have corrected them forclarity.`IBlockAccess blockAccess`: This is generally a `ChunkCache` object, which sources it's datafrom `WorldClient`.`int otherXPos, int otherYPos, int otherZPos`: Forge documentation has them documented as `x y z`,but they are meant to be the position of the other block, which this block is being compared against.`int side`: This isthe side of this block which is being checked, it is also the direction of the block provided in theposition.`boolean return`: True if the side should render, otherwise false.
+The method arguments are rather misleading in the provided Forge documentation, so I have corrected them for clarity.

+- `IBlockAccess blockAccess`: Generally a `ChunkCache` object, which sources it's data from `WorldClient`
+- `int otherXPos, int otherYPos, int otherZPos`: MCP has them documented as `x y z`, but they are meant to be the position of the other block, which this block is being compared against.
+- `int side`: This is the side of this block which is being checked, it is also the direction of the block provided in the position.`boolean return`: True if the side should render, otherwise false.

 ### Should Side Be Rendered in Leaves